noirscape/SwitchGuideOLD/finalizing.md

 3. Delete `fusee-primary.bin` and `fusee-secondary.bin` from the root your SD card.
 4. Copy `fusee-secondary.bin` from the Atmosphére zip to the root of your SD card.
 5. Copy `fusee-primary.bin` to the to the root of your SD card.
+6. Safely remove your microSD card and plug it back in your Switch.
+7. Boot CFW again using the instructions at [Launching CFW](/launching-cfw/) for your system.

 ### Updating Hekate